wmws2/cordsnet/README.md

 - If you wish to work with ImageNet, you will need to download and unpack <code>ILSVRC2012_img_train.tar</code> and <code>ILSVRC2012_img_val.tar</code>.
 We refrain from distributing the dataset here, but a quick Google search should get you the link or torrent to those files.
 Other datasets in this work, namely MNIST, F-MNIST and CIFAR-10/100 will automatically download if you do not have them when you run our code.

 #### 4.2 Description
+We provide two ways to train the model: one using our proposed method to initialize the weights and then fine tune, and another by training directly from random initialization.
+To use our proposed method, run the scripts in this folder in numerical order.
+To simply train a model directly after randomly initializing the weights, you can run <code>main_training_5_finetune.py</code> without loading pretrained weights.

 ### 5. Analysis toolkit